Main Content

 Export Standalone FMU with External C++ Code

-This example shows how to import external C++ code into Simulink® model using S-Function Builder and export it to a standalone FMU.
+This example shows how to integrate external C++ code into a Simulink® model using S-Function Builder block and export the model to a standalone FMU.
+Your model can also contain other Simulink blocks which are supported for exporting to an FMU.
 S-Function Builder block lets user import C/C++ code into Simulink Semantic by building an S-function wrapper for external code.
 This example demonstrates this process in a phased approach by implementing a C++ multiply class, integrating C++ code with S-Function Builder, and exporting the model as a standalone FMU.

 Implement Multiply Class with C++ Code